tcoopman/irmin-tutorial/src/Contents.md

 end
 ```

-If still want another example then check out the [custom merge](https://github.com/mirage/irmin/blob/master/examples/custom_merge.ml) example in the Irmin repository, which illustrates how to write a mergeable log.
+If you want another example then read through the [custom merge](https://github.com/mirage/irmin/blob/master/examples/custom_merge.ml) example in the Irmin repository, which illustrates how to write a mergeable log.